OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Experiments

-{\bf Unsupervised foreground segmentation\quad} We compare our mask prediction from the autoencoding pathway to the real foreground mask.
+{\bf Unsupervised foreground segmentation\quad} We compare our mask prediction from the reconstruction path to the real foreground mask.
 We evaluate according to IOU and DICE scores.
-We compare against two baselines, ReDO~\cite{chen2019unsupervised} and UISB~\cite{kanezaki2018unsupervised} which are trained for each dataset separately, and a third one, IIC~\cite{ji2019invariant}, which was trained on coco-stuff and coco-stuff-3 (a subset).
+We compare against three baselines, ReDO~\cite{chen2019unsupervised}, WNet~\cite{xia2017w} and UISB~\cite{kanezaki2018unsupervised} which are trained for each dataset separately, and a third one, IIC-seg~\cite{ji2019invariant}, which was trained on coco-stuff and coco-stuff-3 (a subset).
 While coco-stuff is a different dataset than the ones we used, it contains all the relevant classes.
-ReDO produces a foreground which we compare to the ground-truth similarly to how we evaluate our model.
+ReDO and WNet produce a foreground mask which we compare to the ground-truth similarly to how we evaluate our model.
 UISB is an iterative method that produces a final segmentation with a varying number of classes between 2 and 100.
 We iterated UISB on each image 50 times.
 The output was usually between 4-20 classes.
 Since there is no labeling of the foreground or background classes, this method cannot be immediately used for this task.
 In order to get an evaluation, we look for each image for the class that has the highest IOU with the ground-truth foreground.
 The rest of the classes are merged to a single background class.
 We then repeat with a single background class and the rest merged into foreground.
 Finally, taking the best out of the two options, each obtained by using an oracle to select out of many options, which provides a liberal upper bound on the performance of UISB.
 IIC also produces a multi-class segmentation map, we use it in the same way we use UISB by taking the best class for either background or foreground in respect to IOU.
 IIC has 2-headed output, one for the main task and one for over-clustering.
 For coco-stuff trained IIC, we look for the best mask in one of the 15 classes of the main head.
 For coco-stuff-3 trained IIC, the main head is trained to cluster sky/ground/plants, so we look for the best mask in one of the 15 classes of the over-clustering head.
+FineGAN cannot perform segmentation, since it does not have a reconstruction path.
+But we added an additional baseline by training FineGAN with our encoders to allow such path.
 The results in Table.~\ref{table:segmentation} show that our method outperforms all the baselines.
-The generated masks are presented in Fig.~\ref{fig:reconstruction}.
+The ablation show that the biggest contribution comes from the reconstruction path and the multi-phase scheduling.